 In 1910, Makita Corporation was founded under the proprietorship of Hisashi Makita.

 This was the dawn of Japan’s maritime industry, and during a time where Japanese shipbuilding still involved a great deal of trial and error, Hisashi Makita completed a marine engine single-handedly.

-Now, with holding a top market share in the world as a sub-licensee of MDT as its launching point, Makita Corporation is resolute in furthering the Japanese maritime industry while evolving and improving itself as a company.
+Now, with holding a top market share in the world as the maker of MAN B&W engine as its launching point, Makita Corporation is resolute in furthering the Japanese maritime industry while evolving and improving itself as a company.
 Our employees are always discussing engineering know-how and creative strategies, which is why we say that ingenuity is a part of the company's DNA.